 Here are some common examples and solutions:

 The most common cause of error when trying to size the mainline is when a user copies valves that were already piped.
 When this happens, both copies of the valve think they are connected to the same pipe.
 This practice results in a nearly infinite number of mainline loops.
 So do not copy Valves and Pipes.
 Instead, place them.

 If you've used the EXPLODE command on all the mainline pipe, it reverts the pipes to Line objects.
 In this case, you'll need to redraw the mainline, and take care to not EXPLODE the pipe or any other smart Land F/X objects.

 Sometimes a piping irregularity can occur with the shut-off valve right after the POC.
 If you use our Highlight Station tool and select the POC, you can see that it highlights only to that valve.
 And if you select any mainline downstream of the Master Valve, it will highlight everything, but only back to that shut-off valve – not the POC.

 To fix this issue, you can just delete the mainline pipe segments between the POC and the master valve, and then repipe them.

 If you have a booster pump in your system, use our Edit Equipment tool to select the pipe segment that includes the booster pump.
 If you see that this segment is still unsized, it means that the software is not recognizing that segment as it sizes this system.
-This issue would suggest would suggest a piping error – most likely a segment of pipe that is not connected.
+This issue would suggest a piping error – most likely a segment of pipe that is not connected.

 In this case, you'll need to delete a segment of pipe so the system is not looped, and then use our Highlight Station tool to see what is still connected.
 In this fashion, you can determine which pipe segments need to be redrawn.